-SK Investigation Services Is A Proud International Member Of The Council of International Investigators.
+SK INVESTIGATION PRIVATE LIMITED Is A Proud International Member Of The Council of International Investigators.

 There are those investigators who practise privately.
 The Council of International Investigators is a body that is comprised of these kinds of investigators from almost every corner of the world.
 To join this body, one has to meet standard requirements; the integrity of the association is highly regarded and every member is expected to uphold it.
 Every individual who wishes to join the body goes through a thorough vetting process to determine their conduct.

 To be able to be considered for membership, there are some minimum requirements that one has to meet.
 The individual needs to have been in practise for at least some period of time before.
 This requirement depends upon the membership plan that one seeks to apply for.
 They also have to prove that they will uphold the principles of the association by adhering to all the code of ethics in place.

 Becoming a member of this body has many advantages for investigators in private practise.
 There are those who strictly look for the competence and reputation of investigators from these bodies before they make a hire.